steghio/TIBCO_BW6_Compress_Plugin/README.md

 If you intend to view/edit the source, after importing the Design/Module projects in your workspace, make sure to change the Target Platform to "Running Platform": Window->Preferences->Plug-in Development->Target Platform

 For the Runtime projects instead the default bw-runtime is correct

+The Apache Commons Compress library is deployed in a library bundle instead of being embedded in the plugin now